kaz-utashiro/greple-jq/README.md

 # NAME

-App::Greple::jq - It's new $module
+App::Greple::jq - greple -Mjq module

 # SYNOPSIS

-    use App::Greple::jq;
+    greple -Mjq ...

 # DESCRIPTION

-App::Greple::jq is ...
+This is a module for [App::Greple](https://metacpan.org/pod/App::Greple) command to provide interface for [jq(1)](http://man.he.net/man1/jq) command.

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright 2022 Kazumasa Utashiro

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>